 Your thesis is submitted electronically, via Blackboard.
-You may refer to the Thesis Submission Step-by-Step Guide and the FAQs available on the HDR Thesis Examination Blackboard page.
+You may refer to the Thesis Submission Step-by-Step Guide, the Thesis Submission Checklist and the FAQs available on the HDR Thesis Examination Blackboard page.
 You need to log on to Blackboard with your student ID and password.

 In addition to your thesis, you must submit a completed Thesis Examination Application Form, signed by both yourself and your principal supervisor.

 It is your supervisor’s responsibility to advise the Head of the Academic Unit of the names of qualified examiners.
 You may also advise the supervisor and the Head of the Academic Unit of names of persons who may be qualified, but the composition of the examination panel will not be disclosed to you unless the examiner(s) specifically approves the release of their identity.

 The University requires examiners to provide their examination report within two months of receipt of the thesis.
 However, for varying reasons, the thesis examination process can take between three and six months.
 UON Graduate Research contacts examiners at regular intervals to ensure timely completion of the examination process and to determine if there are any delays.
 Unless there are known delays to the examination process do not expect to receive any correspondence about the outcome of your examination for three months post submission.
 Outcomes cannot be determined until all examiner reports have been received.